dauphidev/interactive-ai-path-finding/README.md

 ## How does it work? 🖱️
 * Draw obstacles by holding left click.
-* Run the path search algorithm
+* Run the path finding algorithm by right clicking.
-* Reset obstacles/search with a mouse middle click.
+* Reset obstacles/search results with a mouse middle click.

 ## Running the application
 You will need Python 3.x installed in your machine and [pygame](https://www.pygame.org).<br>